Best kids’ bikes 2025

 - Geographical availability: International

-They offer sizes from the 12” woom Original 1 to the 26” woom Original 6, plus woom OFF mountain bikes, and the woom UP e-bike model.
+The range spans from the 12” woom Original 1 up to the 26” woom Original 6, along with their woom OFF mountain bikes, and the woom UP e-bike.

-For more details, check out our comprehensive guide to woom kids bikes and our woom bike reviews.
+For an in-depth look at their range, check out our comprehensive guide to woom kids bikes and our woom bike reviews.

 Best mid-range brand